 Birds of prey near Riyadh

-Early spring is a good time to look hard at the in the area.
+Early spring is a good time to look hard at the in the Riyadh area.
 The wintering eagles gather and seem to be reinforced by others on passage before moving on.

 1fulv1

-Fulvescens at Al Hayer
+Fulvescens greater spotted at Al Hayer

 Different types of other birds of prey pass through too.
 Last weekend saw some of these events.
-For example a fulvescens greater spotted remained near the pivot fields at Al Hayer on both Thursday and Friday even though I had been seeing one near Dirab at various times in the winter, quite possibly the same one.
+For example a fulvescens remained near the pivot fields at Al Hayer on both Thursday and Friday even though I had been seeing one near Dirab at various times in the winter, quite possibly the same one.

 2fulv2